Chipotle Mexican Grill: Architecture

-Chipotle's architectural design team incorporates the principles of sustainable architecture in their projects.
-The "green" restaurant in Gurnee, Illinois, features an on-site six kilowatt wind turbine, which generates about 10% of the restaurant's electrical needs.
-The Gurnee restaurant has received Platinum level LEED certification from U.S. Green Building Council.
-A restaurant in Tulsa, Oklahoma, uses recycled drywall, low-VOC paint, and energy-efficient appliances.
-A Chipotle restaurant in Austin, Texas, was the first to receive a four-star rating from the city's Green Building Program.
-Additionally, Chipotle has made arrangements to add solar panels to 75 of its restaurants.
-Chipotle has contracted to clean its stores in the New York metropolitan area, with "plant-based, environmentally preferable cleaning supplies and technologies".
-The cleansers are readily biodegradable and non-toxic to humans or aquatic life.
+Chipotle has made arrangements to add solar panels to 75 of its restaurants.

 Chipotle was the defendant in a lawsuit for failure to comply with the Americans with Disabilities Act (ADA).
 Maurizio Antoninetti, a customer who used a wheelchair, claimed he was denied the "Chipotle Experience", because he was unable to see the food preparation.
 The case against the company was upheld in the United States Court of Appeals for the Ninth Circuit, and the Supreme Court of the United States declined to hear Chipotle's appeal, leaving the Ninth Circuit's ruling intact.
 Chipotle has "an official disability policy of bringing ingredients to the tables of diners with disabilities and doing tableside preparation."
 Chipotle is retrofitting restaurants affected by the ruling, replacing the walls in front of the food preparation area with lower ones or transparent panels.
 They are incorporating the new design elements into new restaurants.
 The case was one of over twenty ADA-related lawsuits filed by Antoninetti, who died in 2011.